olras/olras/olras/topic_map.md

 Extending the sample geometry with multiple normal regions weakly coupled through superconductors implements Andreev molecules due to crossed Andreev reflection processes.

 ## Majorana zero modes
-Carefully engineering a combination of superconducting proximity effect, control over the electron spin and sppatial position allows to split a single Andreev bound state into two.
+Carefully engineering a combination of the superconducting proximity effect, control over the electron spin and spatial position allows to split a single Andreev bound state into two.
 The fractionalized nature of Majorana zero modes also allows manipulation of quantum information in an error-free way.
 Each of the halves---the Majorana zero modes---is protected from dephasing because they are pinned to zero energy due to particle-hole symmetry.
 Despite this proposed robustness, reliably creating Majorana states is a challenging task with active experimental search under way.